 In case of accident, emergency or illness at school, staff will take all possible steps to contact you immediately.
-It is your responsibility to inform us of any changes in employment, address or domestic circumstances as soon as they occur, so that the necessary contact details can be updated.
+It is your responsibility to inform us of any changes in employment, contact details ( address, mobile phone number and work contact details ) or domestic circumstances as soon as they occur, using the Arbor app or by contacting the academy so that the necessary details can be updated.

-We also ask all parents to register with Arbor so text alerts can be sent in emergency - for example if we have to close the school due to heavy snowfall.
+We also ask all parents to register with Arbor so alerts can be sent in the case of an emergency - for example, if we have to close the school due to bad weather.